Jayayakshya Malla: Construction works

 He constructed the Pashupatinath Temple, a replica of the temple by the Bagmati River in Yein Kathmandu and the Siddha Pokhari, a large rectangular water tank located near the main city gate of Khowpa Bhaktapur.
 He is also credited as the founder of Yaksheswar Temple now standing in the palace complex.

 Conquests and treaties

 Early in his reign, he raided south into Mithila, into the State of Bihar and as far as Bengal.
 He consolidated control over the trade route to Tibet and captured the Tibetan stronghold of Shelkar Dzong.
 As a result of his conquests, the boundary of Nepal extended as far as Sikkim in the east, Kerung in the North, Gorkha in the west, and Bihar in the south.

-After his death in 1482, he was succeeded in Bhaktapur by his son, Raya Malla, and in Kantipur by his son Ratna Malla.
+After his death in 1482, the area that he ruled was divided into four kingdoms (Bhaktapur, Kantipur, Patan, and Banepa) ruled by his sons.
+Bhaktapur was ruled by Raya Malla and Kantipur by Ratna Malla.
+Banepa, however, was soon annexed by or submitted itself to Bhaktapur.